, ,

 Bitmap Images

-Bitmap images, also known as raster images, are made up of tiny colorized squares called pixels.
+Bitmap images, also known as raster images, are made up of tiny, colorized squares called pixels.

 Why do pixels matter?
 And how can they affect my logo?